Agenda

 Refreshment break

-- Session four: understanding TSCA fees and anticipating future regulatory developments
+- Session five: understanding TSCA fees and anticipating future regulatory developments

 -